clintjason/DemoGraphQLbackend/README.md

-# DrNG - Patient's Appointments CMS #
+# Demo GraphQL backend #

-The aim of this project is to develop a Backend API services to interact with frontend website based on ReactJS, Redux and AntDesgin to interact.
+The aim of this project is to develop a Backend API services using nodejs, express, sequelize, and graphQL to interact with frontend web app.
+The objective is to fetch random product data to supply a MySQL database and make that accessible to the frontend.
-This demonstrates the ability to create API services for any  utilization.
+This demonstrates the ability to create API services using GraphQL for any  utilization.

 ### Installation ###
 Perform the following instructions: